-“MOVE!
-LEARN!
-IMAGINE!” offers many possibilities for fostering cooperative learning experiences.
-Chances for failure are lessened because young children draw from their own resources while learning.
-This is a way to introduce dance, movement and drama to young children in a nurturing environment.
-This program builds self-esteem, stimulates problem solving and offers a dynamic creative outlet for developing young children, while focusing on mind and body connection.
+The program offers many possibilities for enhancing cooperative learning and fostering self-esteem.
+Chances for failure are lessened as young children draw from their own resources and imaginations, while learning in a nurturing environment.
+These experiences stimulate problem solving and offer a dynamic creative outlet for developing young children, while focusing on mind and body connection.

 My approach is conceptual.
-By using word cues, I work with children to get them to respond from their own understanding and imagination.
-I am looking for creative responses from children, rather than modeling anything for them.
+By using word cues, I work with children to respond from their own understanding and imagination.
+I am interested in children’s individual creative responses.

-I use the tools of dramatic storytelling, song and music to help build an environment conducive to educational exploring.
-The content is fun and organized at the same time.
-Class time is structured by opening with a circle, discussing the ideas and concepts to be explored, warm-ups, stretches, work on the idea for the day and closing in a circle.
-Attention to each and every child’s individual concerns is a priority.
+Using the tools of dramatic storytelling, song, and music I work to build an environment conducive to exploring imagination through movement and drama.
+The class is fun, organized, and creative.
+This hands-on approach is structured by opening with a circle, informing the group of the ideas and concepts to be explored, warm-ups, stretches, work on the ideas for the day, and closing in a circle.
+Attention to each child’s individual concerns is a priority.

-In class, I introduce the elements of dance: space, time, energy and how the body uses these elements when making dances.
+In class, I introduce the elements of dance: space, time, and energy, and how the body uses these elements when making dances.
 This is done in a manner and language understandable to young children.

-Basic locomotor patterns, walk, run, gallop, jump, slide, hop, skip, leap, turn, are introduced.
-Body movements, bending, stretching, turning, twisting, swinging, swaying, pushing, pulling, rising, falling, are explored.
-Attention is given to ways in which we use the space around us and how the body makes still and moving shapes in space.
-The concept of time is dealt with by exploring beat and rhythm, tempo or speed of movement, length or duration of movement, accent of the movement.
-The elements of energy in dance are studied, i.e., weight, balance, strength, flow.
+Students learn basic locomotor patterns: walk, run, gallop, jump, slide, hop, skip, leap.
+They explore body movements: bending, stretching, turning, twisting, swinging, swaying, pushing, pulling, rising, falling.
+They develop an awareness of space, how they can create still and moving shapes in space.
+They explore beat and rhythm, tempo or speed of movement, length or duration of movement, accent of the movement.
+Students learn the elements of energy in dance, i.e., weight, balance, strength, flow.

 Move!
 Learn!
 Imagine!